Courses open (spaces):

 Dr Julie Whitfield joined Bournemouth University in September 2005 where she is the postgraduate coordinator for the MSc Events Management and MSc Events Marketing programmes.
 She is a senior lecturer in Conference and Events Management, specialising within UK conference events sector.

-Wednesday 20 March - Afternoon - Managing self and others
+Wednesday 20 March - Afternoon - Managing self and others (sales closed)

 09:30-12:30: Managing self and others delivered by Lia Marinakou